 I admit I’m a bit of a travel snob.
 While I’ll fly anywhere, I take particular interest in destinations off the beaten path.
 Don’t get me wrong, I enjoy cities like Rome and Paris.
 But I enjoy exploring lesser known destinations more.
 It’s why places like East Timor, the Marshall Islands, and Palau are so high on my list.
 It’s also why we had to include a side trip to Liechtenstein when planning this Switzerland and France trip.

 As I mentioned at the end of my prior post, Liechtenstein is the 6th smallest country in the world.
 Located about 70 miles east of Zurich, it’s a fairly easy 90 minute drive.
-The drive itself is absolutely stunning, cutting through the Swiss Alps.
-I brought along my GoPro for the trip, and recorded a time lapse of our drive.
+The drive is absolutely stunning, cutting through the Swiss Alps.

 Liechtenstein is TINY.
 I know I keep saying that, but I didn’t fully grasp it until we had entered the country…and 10 minutes later we were about to leave.
 We decided to get some lunch and explore the capital, Vaduz.